Altenhus Fortress: Service as a fortress

 Altenhus Fortress on Årøya was located midway in the Altafjord, enabling the structure to control shipping in the fjord.
 The fortress could also prevent intrusions from a northerly or southerly direction.
 Swedish spies described the fortification as "hard to bypass".
 To further increase the Dano-Norwegian control of the Altafjord, a gun-armed galley was based at the fortress.
 The garrison manning Altenhus had two horses, which were probably the first horses in Alta.
 The garrison was commanded by a Thomas Køningham (surname alternatively spelled Coningham or Cunningham).

 After the completion of the fortification, the Sami people in the area began calling the island on which Altenhus was located Latnesuolu, meaning "Fortress island".
 The Sami population of Årøya had by 1613 disappeared, possibly by being forcibly moved by the Dano-Norwegian authorities.

-The fortress was abandoned after the end of the 1611–13 Kalmar War, when the Swedes abandoned their claims on the coastal areas between Tysfjord and Varanger, leaving the Altenhus without a purpose as a fortification.
+The fortress was abandoned after the end of the 1611–13 Kalmar War, when the Swedes abandoned their claims on the coastal areas between the Tysfjorden and Varanger Peninsula, leaving the Altenhus without a purpose as a fortification.

 Use as a prison

 Following the abandonment of Altenhus as a fortress, the structure was employed as a prison.
 Arrested individuals were kept in the blockhouse until they could be brought before the ting at Hasvåg on the island of Sørøya.
 Despite the continued occasional use as a prison, the former fortress fell into decay and contained almost nothing in the way of furniture or goods.

 Amongst the people imprisoned at Altenhus were two Sami men accused in 1624 of theft of silver.
 The two accused argued that they had only come into possession of stolen goods after they had killed another Sami, Sarfe Finn, who they claimed had been plotting a rebellion against the Dano-Norwegian authorities by planning to kill a number of notable Norwegians on Årøya, and at Hammerfest, Hasvåg and Sørvær.
 The accused were sentenced to death for theft.

 During the decades that followed the abandonment of Altenhus as a fortress, it was at times debated what should be done with the structure.
 In 1690, the population of Talvik requested the use of the timber of the blockhouse at Altenhus for the construction of a church, so the local people would no longer have to travel to Hasvåg for church services.
-Permission was granted, and in 1692-1694, the timber of the fortress was employed in the building of a church on Årøya.
+Permission was granted, and in 1692–1694, the timber of the fortress was employed in the building of a church on Årøya.